Hardit Malik: Early life

-First World War
+Details of service during the First World War

 He volunteered at the American Hospital in Neuilly-sur-Seine during university vacations.
-After graduating, he attempted to join the Royal Flying Corps with friends from university but he was denied a commission, perhaps on account of his race.
+After graduating, he attempted to join the Royal Flying Corps with friends from university but he was denied a commission.
 He served with the French Red Cross in 1916 as an ambulance driver.
 After he offered his services to the French air force, the Aéronautique Militaire, his Oxford tutor "Sligger" Urquhart wrote to General David Henderson, head of the RFC, and secured Malik a cadetship.
 On 6 April 1917, he received an honorary temporary commission as a second lieutenant in the RFC (substantive from 13 April).

-Malik trained at the No.1 Armament School from April 1917 and was appointed a Flying Officer in No. 26 Squadron on 13 July 1917.
+Malik trained at the No.1 Armament School from April 1917 and was appointed a flying officer in No. 26 Squadron on 13 July 1917.
 As an observant Sikh, he wore a turban instead of a helmet, and later wore a specially designed flying helmet that fitted over his turban.
 As a result of his unusual helmet, he was nicknamed the "Flying Hobgoblin".

 He transferred to No. 28 Squadron RFC in October 1917 and served on the Western Front, flying a Sopwith Camel.
 His commander was Canadian Major William Barker, who later won the Victoria Cross.
 Seeing action for the first time on 18 October, he shot down a German aircraft and was credited with his first victory.
 He flew combat missions over France and Italy in late 1917, and secured several kills.
 On 26 October, he shot down another German aircraft, but was wounded in his right leg during the dogfight.
 He and the rest of his flight were subsequently ambushed by German aircraft; while attempting to return to base, Malik was wounded and, unconscious, crashed behind Allied lines, his aircraft receiving over 450 hits.
 He was hospitalised through November.
+It was later revealed that the German pilot who shot him was Paul Strahlë.